What is Nonwoven Fabric? A Guide to Nonwoven Cleanroom Wipes

 Thermal Bonded NonwovenA web is infused with hot-melt adhesive materials (fibers or powder), which are then heated, melted, and cooled to consolidate the fabric.Smooth surface, relatively stiff and firm, good shape retention.Top sheets for diapers and sanitary napkins, apparel interlinings, shopping bags, folders.

-Air-laid NonwovenWood pulp fiberboard is de-fibered into single fibers, which are then agglomerated onto a forming screen by air currents and consolidated.Also known as dust-free paper or dry-laid paper nonwovens; has excellent absorbency.Sanitary products (e.g., sanitary napkins), filter media, industrial wipers, traditional nonwoven cleanroom wipes.
+Air-laid NonwovenWood pulp fiberboard is de-fibered into single fibers, which are then agglomerated onto a forming screen by air currents and consolidated via chemical/thermal bonding.Dry-laid paper nonwovens; has excellent absorbency.Sanitary products, filter media, industrial wipers.

 Wet-laid NonwovenFiber raw materials are opened in a water medium to form a suspension slurry, which is then formed into a web in a wet state and consolidated.Good uniformity, high strength, soft hand-feel.Wallpaper, tea bags, leather substrates, specialty papers.

 Spunbond NonwovenA polymer is extruded and stretched to form continuous filaments, which are laid into a web.
-The web is then self-bonded, thermally bonded, chemically bonded, or mechanically reinforced.Excellent strength, durable, breathable, high production efficiency, low cost.Medical/hygiene (surgical gowns, outer layer of masks, protective suits), packaging, furniture covering, geotextiles.
+The web is then consolidated by self-bonding, thermal bonding (Most Common), chemical bonding, or mechanical reinforcement.Excellent strength, durable, breathable, high production efficiency, low cost.Medical/hygiene (surgical gowns, outer layer of masks, protective suits), packaging, furniture covering, geotextiles.

 Meltblown NonwovenA molten polymer is extruded through a die into high-velocity hot air, forming microfibers that are collected and consolidated into a fabric.Extremely fine fibers, very high filtration and barrier efficiency, good oil absorption.
 Its main weakness is low strength and brittleness, leading to easy wear and shedding.The core filter layer of face masks, air and liquid filtration media, oil-absorbing materials, thermal insulation.